Library Lua Scripts

 -- The pitch range of the keyboard that this region is mapped to.
 These

--- should be MIDI note numbers, from 0 to 127.
-Note that the end number is
+-- should be MIDI note numbers, from 0 to 128.
+The start number is

 -- [optional, default: { 60, 64 }]